 The Black-Scholes Model is used to price options.
 The model is a bit complicated but the details aren’t important for the purposes of this article.
 However, it is worth noting that there are five variables that influence the price of an option.
 They are the strike price of the option (the price you can buy or sell shares), the current share price, the time until expiration, the risk-free rate and the volatility of the underlying share.

-Just remember that as the expiration date approaches a call option is only worth anything if the strike price is below the share price and the cost of the option.
+Just remember that as the expiration date approaches a call option trade is only profitable anything if the strike price is below the share price and the cost of the option.
 For a put option the opposite is true.
-A put option is worth something approaching expiration date if the strike price is above the share price and the cost of the option.
+A put option trade is profitable approaching expiration date if the strike price is above the share price and the cost of the option.
 That allows you to buy shares at a lower price and sell them at the higher strike price.

 Finally, there are two ways we describe the holder of an option.
 There are naked options when the investor does not own the underlying shares.
 When the underlying shares are owned it is called a covered option.